 - The Loft – take a glass of wine, or a pint, and they food is good at the moment too.
 Pride House Birmingham for the Commonwealth Games 2022 hosted here!

 - Equator Bar – a bit of a local’s pub.
 You can be assured of a warm welcome here, despite the very modern decor.
 It’s also home to OutSkirts, a social and support group for the trans community.

 - Sidewalk Bar – The outside seating is lovely on a warm summers evening.
 Formerly Angels.

-- RSVP – Events only bar available for hire.
+- RSVP – Now closed.
 Formerly: Queer Street; Purple.

 - Route – now closed and re-opened as Medusa Gentlemen’s (as in straight lap dancing) club ……. in the gay village ……. what’s that about?

 - Nightingales Nightclub – stalwart of the Birmingham gay scene, and central to the dramatics.
 Three large floors of music, drinking, and general antics.

 - DV8 – now closed.

 - The Village Inn, with regular cabaret acts like Sandra, etc., this is a fun place full of kids and extremely loud music.